 In 2013, the actual number of black children in poverty reached very close to rising above that of their white peers, even as whites of all ages equal an approximately 7 times larger section of the population in America:

 Attacks against police are not going up, though there have been some terrible incidents that have made headlines in recent years.
 In contrast, the rate of killings by police has been gradually increasing since the early 1990s.
 Between 2008 and 2013, the number of assaults upon officers dropped by almost 20% and on through 2015, all following a conspicuous trend downward since the mid-1970s.
 Since the late 19th century, violence toward law enforcement authorities has become seriously out of control twice – during prohibition around the 1920s and among the social upheaval of the mid 1960s-early 1970s.
 Violent crime across the country, including within the worst major cities, has gone down by about half since the early 1990s, while the rate of police homicides has risen to an opposite degree.
 FBI data show that between 1973 and 2008, rape decreased by 80% and murder became 40% less common.
 From 1993-2012, rates of illegal activity went down in categories of violent crime (48.2%), forcible rape (34.5%), robbery (55.9%), murder and nonnegligent manslaughter (50.5%), aggravated assault (50%), burglary (39.1%), motor vehicle theft (62.1%), larceny/theft (35.4%) and property crime (39.7%).
 For example, total homicides per year dropped by approximately 70% in Los Angeles and 80% in New York City.
-Even with the recent rise of murders in Chicago, referenced often in the news and in diatribes by Republicans like Trump claiming that crime is out of control because of local and national Democratic leadership, the number of murders each year between 2004-2015 was still about half as many as the average from 30-50 years ago.
+Even with the recent rise of murders in Chicago, referenced often in the news and by politicians claiming that crime is out of control, the number of murders each year between 2004-2015 was still about half as many as the average from 30-50 years ago.
 This happened even though the population for the City of Chicago has remained nearly the same size since the crime decline began.
 The national trend has continued.
 So, why are the instances of violence by police still so high and even increasing?